afrid0315/aws-azure-devops-interview_questions/managerial-round.md

 #### 4. Detailed discussion about Projects.
 **Answer.** In my role as a DevOps engineer, I've been involved in several projects focused on optimizing continuous integration, deployment pipelines, and infrastructure as code.
 Notable projects include implementing AWS-based solutions for scalability, enhancing container orchestration with Kubernetes, and integrating monitoring tools for improved system reliability.
 These experiences have honed my skills in automating workflows, ensuring high availability, and fostering a culture of collaboration between development and operations teams.

-#### 5. Tell me about a time when you didn’t get the solution even after putting in the effort.
+#### 5. Tell me about a time when you didn’t get the solution even after putting in the effort. (or)
+#### Tell me about a time when you tried to simplify a process but failed.
+What would you have done differently?
 Answer.
 Situation:
 In my previous role as a Cloud Engineer, I was tasked with optimizing the deployment process for a complex microservices architecture on AWS.
 The company had experienced issues with scalability and reliability due to inefficient deployment practices.